bigchaindb/BEPs/13/README.md

 ### Transaction Components: Operation

 The operation indicates the type/kind of transaction, and how it should be validated.
 It must be a string.
-The allowed values are `"CREATE"` and `"TRANSFER"`.
+The allowed values are:

+- `"CREATE"`
+- `"TRANSFER"`
+- `"VALIDATOR_ELECTION"`
+- `"CHAIN_MIGRATION_ELECTION"`
+- `"VOTE"`

 ### Transaction Components: Asset